natcap/invest.users-guide/source/fisheries.rst

 Recruitment
 ^^^^^^^^^^^

-Ricker
-""""""

-The Ricker model represents a situation where the total number of recruits increases up to intermediate spawner levels and then decreases at very high spawner levels.
+**Ricker**: The Ricker model represents a situation where the total number of recruits increases up to intermediate spawner levels and then decreases at very high spawner levels.
 This function has two parameters: alpha and beta.
 In the Ricker model, alpha gives the maximum recruits per spawner at low spawner levels (i.e., the initial slope of the stock-recruit curve), while beta is the rate of decline in recruits as there are more spawners, or the degree to which the curve bends downwards as spawner abundance increases.

-Beverton-Holt
-"""""""""""""

-The Beverton-Holt model represents a situation where the total number of recruits increases with spawners abundance up to an asymptote.
+**Beverton-Holt**: The Beverton-Holt model represents a situation where the total number of recruits increases with spawners abundance up to an asymptote.
 This recruitment function also has two parameters: alpha and beta.
 For Beverton-Holt, alpha represents the maximum number of recruits produced (i.e. the asymptote), whereas beta represents the number of spawners needed to produce recruitment equal to half the maximum (alpha/2).
 In this form, alpha/beta represents the recruits per spawner at low spawner levels.

 For both Ricker and Beverton-Holt, spawners may be measured in numbers of individuals or in biomass, and the parameters should be specified appropriately.

-Fecundity
-"""""""""

-For the fecundity-based recruitment function, only age- or stage-specific fecundity values are needed, representing the number of offspring per mature individual.
+**Fecundity**: For the fecundity-based recruitment function, only age- or stage-specific fecundity values are needed, representing the number of offspring per mature individual.
 Caution is urged when selecting this option as age-based models must be carefully parameterized in order to reach equilibrium, and stage-based models may reach a false equilibrium.

-Fixed
-"""""

-In the fixed recruitment function, recruitment is time-invariant.
+**Fixed**: In the fixed recruitment function, recruitment is time-invariant.
 A value for the fixed number of recruits must be given.
 Recruitment therefore does not depend on the abundance of mature individuals.

 Choosing which recruitment function to use will depend on data availability as well as ecological knowledge about the species and region.
 Density-dependent recruitment functions such as the Ricker and Beverton-Holt are most common in fisheries models, as they recognize that a population depends on finite resources and cannot grow infinitely large.
 A model with the Fecundity function must be parameterized carefully or it is not guaranteed to reach an equilibrium.
 The Fixed recruitment may be appropriate in cases where the region of interest is small relative to the range or distribution of the fished population, for instance, when recruits may drift into the region of interest from nearby spawning areas.

 The Ricker function is used for the blue crab and Dungeness crab models.
 The lobster model uses the Beverton-Holt function.
 The shrimp model assumes fixed recruitment.
 In all cases, stock-recruitment parameters were estimated by fitting the model to some available data.
 For instance, the lobster model was fit to three time-series of catch-per-unit-effort (CPUE) data, which allowed the estimation of alpha and beta.
 In the shrimp model, recruitment was estimated by fitting the model to catch data.

+Initial Recruitment
+^^^^^^^^^^^^^^^^^^^

+Because the model is an equilibrium model, the value chosen for Initial Recruitment is not critical.
+It should be in a reasonable range in order to ensure the model reaches equilibrium without too many time steps.

 Maturity at Age/Stage
 ^^^^^^^^^^^^^^^^^^^^^